shakfu/cgen/IMPLEMENTATION_PLAN.md

 ## Executive Summary

-This plan outlines the transformation of the current `cfile` library into a comprehensive three-layer code generation platform called **CGen**, implementing the revolutionary architecture where unconstrained Python at code-generation-time optimizes static Python into highly efficient C code.
+This plan outlines the transformation of the current `cfile` library into a comprehensive three-layer code generation platform called **CGen**, implementing the revolutionary architecture where unconstrained Python at code-generation-time optimizes static Python into highly efficient and readable C code.

 ## Project Vision and Goals